sravps7/sravps7.github.io/index.md

 ###  About Me

 Since you are curious to know about me, here we go.

-I am a Third year Electrical Engineering Undergraduate at the Indian Institute of Technology, Bombay.
-I am pursuing a Dual Degree (B.Tech + M.Tech) in the department with specialisation in Communication and Signal Processing.
+I am a Third year Electrical Engineering Undergraduate at the Indian Institute of Technology-Bombay, India.
+I am pursuing a Dual Degree (B.Tech + M.Tech) in the Electrical department with specialisation in Communication and Signal Processing.

-I am very interested in learning new stuff related to the engineering.
+I am very interested in learning new things related to engineering.
 I have particular interest in Robotics.
+I have been associated with the [Robotics Club of IIT Bombay]( https://stab-iitb.org/robotics-club/ ) right from my freshman year.
+I am currently now the Manager of the Club.

+Apart from engineering and academics, I am very passionate about football as well.
+Also, I am an amateur violin player.

 ### Projects

 I have done quite a few projects in my stay at IIT Bombay.
 Have a look at the projects section and feel free to give me your feedback on them.
+The list will keep getting updated as and when I am ready with the documentation of the project.

 ### Contact Me